muggy8/improbable/have-and-havenot/dJTdszpJ.md

 Amanda barely budged.

-My body twisted unexpectedly as my kick landed as if to avoid something.
+My body twisted unexpectedly just as my kick landed as if to avoid something.

-Just then, a fist came flying up through where my body just was.
+Just then, a fist came flying up through where my body was just moments ago.

 It was Amanda's fist.